 Step 4: Set Goals

-Answer these questions to determine how to set a marketing budget for your small business:
+Answer these questions to determine how your marketing budget and goals work together:

 - How much revenue do you need?